NikBor1/GitMitHub/Readme.txt

-This code asks a name, a surname and a favorite film and save this information in txt file.
+This code asks a name, a surname and a recommended book and save this information in txt file.